TheIoTLearningInitiative/CodeLabs/Introduction.md

 > Establecidos en el sureste de México los mayas ocuparón lo que hoy son los estados de Yucatán, Campeche, Quintana Roo, Chiapas y Tabasco.
 [Zonas Arqueologicas Mayas](http://www.en-yucatan.com.mx/mundo-maya/)

+> The Maya civilization was a Mesoamerican civilization developed by the Maya peoples, and noted for its hieroglyphic script—the only known fully developed writing system of the pre-Columbian Americas—as well as for its art, architecture, mathematics, calendar, and astronomical system.
+The Maya civilization developed in an area that encompasses southeastern Mexico, all of Guatemala and Belize, and the western portions of Honduras and El Salvador.
+[Wikipedia](https://en.wikipedia.org/wiki/Maya_civilization)

 Yucatan

 - __Chichen Itza__